Chart Color Schemes

 Box Hill features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 60.9% of all households, including 24.3% couples with children, 24.9% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 39.1%, with lone person households at 30.4% and group households making up 8.8%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.5.
+Non-family households account for the remaining 39.1%, with lone person households at 30.4% and group households comprising 8.8%.
+The median household size is 2.3 people, smaller than Greater Melbourne's average of 2.5.

 Frequently Asked Questions - Households